Liamta/exposure-utils/README.md

-# Exposure Digital Dom and Javascript Utilites
+# Dom and Javascript Utilites
 A lightweight, modern javascript utility node module, for simplifying some basic functions and providing a cross browser dom manipulation API.

 ____________________________________________________________